You can challenge or make a representation about a Penalty Charge Notice (PCN) by using the button below.

-Please write to us with the details and evidence of the payment.
+If you have already paid the PCN and you have been sent a Notice to Owner, please write to us with the details and evidence of the payment.

 Stage 3 - Appeal to the Independent Adjudicator

-If you win the Appeal you will not be required to pay the PCN.
+If you win the appeal you will not be required to pay the PCN.

-Please be aware proceedings for contempt of court may be brought against you if you make or cause to be made a false statement in an application verified by a statement of truth without an honest belief in its truth.
+Please be aware that proceedings for contempt of court may be brought against you if you make or cause to be made a false statement in an application verified by a statement of truth without an honest belief in its truth.

 Contact: Somerset Parking Partnership